 Below are more systemic enzymes and their actions.

 Bromelain is the name of a group of powerful protein-digesting, (proteolytic) enzymes that are found in the pineapple plant.
 These enzymes are anti-inflammatory and have been proven to suppress the inflammation and pain of many forms of arthritis, sports injuries, and joint conditions.

-Papain is also used to remove fibrin from wounds, treating jellyfish, insect stings, and edemas.
+Papain is also used to remove fibrin from wounds, treating jellyfish and insect stings, and edemas.
 It is a powerful inflammatory that accelerates wound healing, swelling, and adhesions after surgery.

 Wild yam (Dioscorea villosa) contains plant estrogens that might help suppress the symptoms of menopause.
 It is also an anti-inflammatory herb, useful in joint pain; is anti-spasmodic which seems to help in Irritable Bowel Syndrome; and it is a bitter herb that stimulates digestion and supports the liver function.
 Wild yam is contraindicated if you are taking HRT or are pregnant or nursing or taking birth control pills.

 Yarrow is an herb that just seems to grow everywhere.
 It has an aspirin effect, and is a pain reliever and anti-inflammatory herb which is used for muscle spasms and is also a good wound healer.
 Do not take if you are taking aspirin.
-Works like white willow.
-Helps blood coagulate, unlike aspirin which prevents clotting.
+Yarrow works like white willow; it helps blood coagulate, unlike aspirin which prevents clotting.
 Both yarrow and birch should not be used if you are allergic to aspirin.